John Duggan, Ed.D., LCPC, LPC, LSATP

 AREAS OF EXPERTISE

-• Ethical, Legal, Regulatory, and RIsk Mangement Considerations
+- Ethical, Legal, Regulatory, and RIsk Mangement Considerations in Counseling

 John P. Duggan, Ed.D., LPC, LCPC, LSATP (he/him/his) is an Assistant Professor in the Psychology Psychology, Professional Counseling, and Neuroscience Department.
 John holds a Doctor of Education in Counselor Education and Supervision (CACREP), and also earned a Master of Arts in Theology (Spirituality Cognate), a Master of Arts in Counseling Psychology (CACREP), and a Bachelor of Science in Communication.
 John holds professional licenses from the boards of counseling in Maryland, Virginia, and the District of Columbia (inactive).
 Post-graduate education includes an Advanced Telehealth Coordinator Certificate (2020) from the Unviersity of Delaware, and Law and Leadership in Healthcare Administration from the Mitchell Hamline School of Law (2020).

-I supported professional education and clinical practice initiatives as professional staff for the American Counseling Association and have produced more than 200 hours of livestream and video-based continuing professional development media, including several award-winning projects.
-Among professional recognitions, I have been honored with the 2025 Association for Humanistic Counseling (AHC) Humanistic Educator Award (National), the 2025 American Counseling Association Professional Development Award (National), and remain deeply honored to be recognized by the Maryland Counseling Association (MCA) with the MCA Lifetime Achievement Award.
+Dr. Duggan supported professional education and clinical practice initiatives as professional staff for the American Counseling Association and has produced more than 200 hours of livestream and video-based continuing professional development media, including several award-winning projects.
+Among professional recognitions, he was honored with the 2025 Association for Humanistic Counseling (AHC) Humanistic Educator Award (National), the 2025 American Counseling Association Professional Development Award (National), and was recognized by the Maryland Counseling Association (MCA) with the MCA Lifetime Achievement Award.

 Teaching Interests